Country of origin: eritrea

 [i] Yes

-[i] Even in the fact that you somehow knew Italian before you arrived here how come this?
+[i] Also in the fact that you somehow knew Italian before you arrived here, why is that?

-[r] Yes to school but a little bit.
-But many people come from Eritrea and speak Italian a little bit, maybe they speak it badly, but they speak it anyway.
-And then the notices are also written in Italian in Eritrea, if there is half.
-I’ve never seen it before, but unfortunately I repeat it anyway from the stories of my mother’s relatives.
-And then I also go to check on the Internet, I go to see the place, the videos, yes, yes.
-It’s right to know my world one day I’ll go there.
+[r] Yes, at school, but just a little.
+But many people come from Eritrea anyway, they speak a little Italian, maybe not very well, but they still speak it.
+And then also the notices are written in Italian in Eritrea, yes yes there is half and half.
+I have never seen it, unfortunately, but I have heard about it from my mum’s relatives.
+And then I also check on the internet, I go to see the place, the videos, yes, yes.
+It’s right to get to know my world, one day I will go there.

 [i] Would you like to go there?

-[r] Yes, very much, it’s one of my dreams in the drawer.
-Just go to my mother land the origin get off the plane kissing the ground these things so however before dying I wish it is one of the dreams
+[r] Yes, very much, it’s one of my secret dreams.
+To go to my motherland, my origin, to get off the plane and kiss the ground, things like that.
+But I’d like to do it before I die, it’s one of my dreams

 [i] And as a young law student, how do you see yourself?

-Yes, how do you see your future?
+[i] Yes, you.
+How do you see your future?
 Do you think you’ll live here in Italy?
-Would you like how you see it?
+Would you like that?
+How do you see it?

-[r] So I personally go a little bit, sometimes days after days I say no more leaving this country I go away, I go where I can feel more realized.
+[r] Well, personally I go through phases, some days I say enough is enough, I’m leaving this country, I’m going to go where I can feel more fulfilled.
 Then most of the time I say, no, I want to stay here, and I want to help people here.
-In the sense and not go that he knows where in the world.
-And so, I see my future here, at least I risk it maybe at least I tried.
-I see it here I don’t want to leave.
+I mean, not going who knows where in the world.
+So, I see my future here, at least I’ll take the risk, maybe at least I’ll have tried.
+I see it here, I don’t want to leave.

 [r] Yes, very much.

-[i] Did you have any opportunity to shoot?
+[i] Have you had any opportunities to travel?

-[r] Yes, I have aunts in London so I often visit them.
-Then I went to Spain on vacation.
-A little in France, a little in Europe, let’s say, I’ve never gone out of Europe.
-Because if I had to go out of Europe first I would have to stop in Eritrea.
+[r] Yes, I have aunts in London so I often go and visit them.
+Then I went to Spain on holiday.
+I’ve been to France a bit, and I’ve travelled around Europe, let’s say, but I’ve never been outside of Europe.
+Because if I had to go outside of Europe, the first stop would be Eritrea.
 And then after… but first Eritrea, Ethiopia.

 [i] Would you like to?